 Sassy Productions offer in house training for those who would like to make their own films or extend their use of video for capturing outputs and demonstrating outcomes or sharing a message and call to action.

 We have made the decision to do most of our filming on phones as the general public are very familiar a with these and comfortable in their presence.
 We find this leads to a more relaxed and representative capturing of interviews and events.

-Sassy Isle of Wight is still in its infancy with regards to its creative projects and events and we welcome any feedback or suggestions for future projects.
+Sassy Isle of Wight is still in its infancy with regards to its creative projects and we welcome any feedback or suggestions for future projects.

 To find out more about who is involved, see below!

 Film Maker and Creative Thinker with over 12 Years film making experience.

 The majority of my working life has been spent in the voluntary sector: making home visits, running workshops, listening to people, evaluating projects, planning events & activities and generally inspiring others to make changes or take action.

 I was a founding member of the Isle of Wight Film Network and was on the selection panel for the Isle of Wight Film Festival.